I am writing this tutorial becasue I have strugeled to do this and did not find many people that seem to know wbout this topic. So here we go:

 - https://github.com/wowdev/Ribbit.NET (if you want to compile BuildBackup)

 - Marlamin BuildBackup: https://github.com/Marlamin/BuildBackup/ (or allready downloaded CDN-Files)

 What to do?

 1. Step Marlamin BuildBackup

 NOTE: You need Ribbit.net to use BuildBackup this is due to recent changes in the way Blizzard cdns work.
-The tutorial however will still work for WoD and Legion like cdns.
+You will need to use this aswell to downlaod from Blizzard cdns.